 Proponents of healing theology often talk about “inviting the Christian to demonstrate the realities of the Kingdom of God on earth.”
 At this point I want to say in my best Spanish accent, “I do not think the kingdom of God means what you think it means.”

-The overthrow of all suffering is not today, it is to come.
-Until then, we may live in holes in the ground or be sawn in two, we may go without sleep or food, we may suffer stomach ailments, we may lose family and friends to cancer, we may succumb to a bout of pneumonia.
+The overthrow of all suffering will not happen today, it will take place in the world to come.
+Until then, we may live in holes in the ground or be sawn in two, we may go without sleep or food, we may suffer stomach ailments, we may lose family and friends to cancer, we may succumb to a late-life bout of pneumonia.
+Our hope is that this is not the final word.
 One day the tears will be wiped away, the curse will be bundled up and set out with the blue bins, the body, with all it’s sin and decay, will be reforged – never to rust again.

 But it is not today.